PSMB5

-Proteasome subunit beta type-5 as known as 20S proteasome subunit beta-5 is a protein that in humans is encoded by the PSMB5 gene.
+Proteasome subunit beta type-5 also known as 20S proteasome subunit beta-5 is a protein that in humans is encoded by the PSMB5 gene.
 This protein is one of the 17 essential subunits (alpha subunits 1–7, constitutive beta subunits 1–7, and inducible subunits including beta1i, beta2i, beta5i) that contributes to the complete assembly of 20S proteasome complex.
 In particular, proteasome subunit beta type-5, along with other beta subunits, assemble into two heptameric rings and subsequently a proteolytic chamber for substrate degradation.
 This protein contains "chymotrypsin-like" activity and is capable of cleaving after large hydrophobic residues of peptide.
 The eukaryotic proteasome recognized degradable proteins, including damaged proteins for protein quality control purpose or key regulatory protein components for dynamic biological processes.
 An essential function of a modified proteasome, the immunoproteasome, is the processing of class I MHC peptides.

 Structure

 Protein expression

 The gene PSMB5 encodes a member of the proteasome B-type family, also known as the T1B family, that is a 20S core beta subunit in the proteasome.
 This catalytic subunit is not present in the immunoproteasome and is replaced by catalytic subunit beta5i (proteasome beta 8 subunit).
 The gene has 5 exons and locates at chromosome band 14q11.2.
 The human protein proteasome subunit beta type-5 is 22 kDa in size and composed of 204 amino acids.
 The calculated theoretical pI of this protein is 8.66.